 The team advising HarborOne was led by partners Samantha Kirby and William Mayer (Financial Industry) and associates Christopher Versfelt, Alexander Callen and Nana Atsem, with support from counsel Matthew Dyckman (Financial Industry); partner Robert Kester (Tax); partner Susan Abbott, partner Carl Metzger and counsel Brian Mukherjee (Insurance & Risk Management).

 Goodwin also represented Randolph Bancorp, Inc., a mutual holding company and parent of Randolph Savings Bank, in its mutual-to-stock conversion and related initial public offering, raising gross proceeds of $57 million.
 Randolph Bancorp’s stock began trading on the Nasdaq Global Market on July 1 under the symbol “RNDB.”
 The firm also represented Randolph in its acquisition of First Eastern Bankshares Corporation, which was closed immediately following the conversion and offering.
 Organized in 1851, Randolph Savings Bank is a Massachusetts-chartered savings bank with over $400 million in assets.

-The team advising Randolph was led by counsel Matthew Dyckman, partners William Mayer, Samantha Kirby and William Stern (Financial Industry) and associates Alexander Callen and Xing Yan, with assistance from partner Robert Kester (Tax); partners Natascha George and Robert Hale (Executive Compensation and Employment); and partner Susan Abbott.
+The team advising Randolph was led by counsel Matthew Dyckman, partners William Mayer, Samantha Kirby and William Stern (Financial Industry) and associate Alexander Callen, with assistance from partner Robert Kester (Tax); partners Natascha George and Robert Hale (Executive Compensation and Employment); and partner Susan Abbott.